hantsy/quarkus-sandbox/docs/jakarta-data.md

 }
 ```

-Run the following command to start up the application in development mode.
+Open your terminal, switch to the project root folder, run the following command to start up the application in development mode.

 ```bash
 mvn clean quarkus:dev